-Rule 5.35 Responsibilities of Appointments in the Scout County a.
-The County Commissioner ^{sv}
+Rule 5.35 Responsibilities of Appointments in the Scout County

-- i.
-The County Commissioner is responsible to the Regional Commissioner for: - the development of Scouting in the County; - promoting and maintaining the policies of the Association; - the local management of the Safety Policy together with the County Executive Committee; - ensuring that all adults working within the Scout County (including members of any County Scout Active Support Units) are appropriate persons to carry out the tasks given them; - encouraging and facilitating the training of Members of the Movement as appropriate throughout the County; - promoting the organisation and effective working of the County Scout Council; - securing the services of persons suitable for appointment as Commissioners; - promoting the effective working of Scout Districts within the County; - promoting the effective working of the County Scout Network, if applicable; - performing all other duties specified in these Rules for County Commissioners, particularly: - making recommendations for conferring decorations and awards; - arranging to cover the duties of vacant District Commissioners posts; - giving decisions and, where so provided, reporting to Headquarters as appropriate all matters referred to the County Commissioner, particularly disagreements between District Commissioners and District Scout Councils or any other disputes; - co-operating with all bodies whose work is relevant to Scouting and ensuring that the Movement's interests are represented on local authority youth committees; - encouraging the formation, operation and effective working of the County Explorer and Scout Network Forum or similar; - encouraging the formation, operation and effective working of the County Patrol Leaders' Forum; - matters relating to the admission of members of County Scout Active Support Units; - agreeing the service agreement of County Scout Active Support Units and reviewing them at least annually.
+- a.
+The County Commissioner SV - i.
+The County Commissioner is responsible to the Regional Commissioner for: - the development of Scouting in the County; - promoting and maintaining the policies of the Association; - the local management of the Safety Policy together with the County Executive Committee;

-- ii.
+- ensuring that all adults working within the Scout County (including members of any County Scout Active Support Units) are appropriate persons to carry out the tasks given them; - encouraging and facilitating the training of Members of the Movement as appropriate throughout the County; - promoting the organisation and effective working of the County Scout Council; - securing the services of persons suitable for appointment as Commissioners; - promoting the effective working of Scout Districts within the County; - promoting the effective working of the County Scout Network, if applicable; - performing all other duties specified in these Rules for County Commissioners, particularly: - making recommendations for conferring decorations and awards; - arranging to cover the duties of vacant District Commissioners posts; - giving decisions and, where so provided, reporting to Headquarters as appropriate all matters referred to the County Commissioner, particularly disagreements between District Commissioners and District Scout Councils or any other disputes; - co-operating with all bodies whose work is relevant to Scouting and ensuring that the Movement's interests are represented on local authority youth committees; - encouraging the formation, operation and effective working of the County Explorer and Scout Network Forum or similar; - encouraging the formation, operation and effective working of the County Patrol Leaders' Forum; - matters relating to the admission of members of County Scout Active Support Units; - agreeing the service agreement of County Scout Active Support Units and reviewing them at least annually. - ii.
 The County Commissioner may not hold the appointment of County Chair, nor may they nominate any other Manager, Leader or Supporter to that appointment. - iii.
 The County Commissioner is an ex-officio member of the Council of The Scout Association. - iv.
 The County Commissioner has the right of attendance at all Councils and Committees and their sub-Committees within the County. - v.
 The County Commissioner has the right of attendance at meetings of the Board of Trustees of The Scout Association. - vi.
-If the office of County Commissioner is vacant, the Regional Commissioner will either perform these duties on a temporary basis or nominate an Assistant County Commissioner or another Commissioner to act in this capacity.^{SV} - vii.
-In respect of the County Scout Council and the County Executive Committee the County Commissioner must nominate the County Chair and certain members.
+In England and Wales, if the role of County/Area Commissioner is or becomes vacant, the Regional Commissioner may appoint an Acting County/Area Commissioner as a temporary measure while the recruitment of a new County/Area Commissioner takes place.
+The role of Acting County/Area Commissioner has the same responsibilities as a County/Area Commissioner role, including the responsibilities as a Charity Trustee for the Scout County/Area. - Until the Regional Commissioner can appoint an Acting County/Area Commissioner, the Regional Commissioner assumes the role of Acting County/Area Commissioner.